bnkcodes/gopher-social/README.md

 To add new environment variables:

 1. Edit the `.envrc` file
 2. Run `direnv allow .` to apply the changes

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.